ivarlovlie/dotnet-vipps-ecommerce/README.md

 ## Configuration

-Use DI to add and configure the service to your liking, example:
+Use Dependency Injection to add and configure the service to your liking, example:
 ```csharp
 services.AddVippsEcommerceService(o => {
 	o.ApiUrl = "";